Ibnballo1/LeaderBoard-API-App/README.md

-# Webpack Project
+# Leaderboard App
-In this project I built a simple yet powerful webpack boilerplate, which will be used as a starting point for other projects.
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external [Leaderboard API service](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

 # Built With
 * Major Languages
     - HTML
     - CSS
     - JavaScript
-* Frameworks
+* Webpack
 # Getting Started
 To get a local copy up and running, follow these simple steps:
 ## Usage
-First copy this repo and clone it on your machine using this [link](git@github.com:Ibnballo1/webpack.git).
+First copy this repo and clone it on your machine using this [link](git@github.com:Ibnballo1/LeaderBoard-API-App.git).
-Then cd into webpack.
+Then cd into LeaderBoard-API-App.

 # Authors
 :adult: Abdullateef Bello